wkumari/draft-wkumari-dhc-capport/README.md

    note: It may be useful to write another document that specifies how a client can determine that it has passed the CP.
+This document could also contain advice to implmentors on only intercepting actually

+Kumari, et al.            Expires July 30, 2015                 [Page 6]

+Internet-Draft             DHCP Captive-Portal              January 2015

-This document could also contain advice to implmentors on only intercepting actually needed ports, how to advertise that the CP needs to be statisfied *again*, etc.  This should not be done in this document though. ] The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate / pay again.
+   needed ports, how to advertise that the CP needs to be statisfied *again*, etc.  This should not be done in this document though. ] The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate.
    The operating system may still find the information about the captive portal URI useful in this case.

    When the device is informed that it is behind a captive portal it
-   SHOULD:
+   should:

    1. Not initiate new IP connections until the CP has been satisfied (other than those to the captive portal browser session and